 Enjoy live, lunchtime music happening in public spaces like: the Broad Street steps, Barnum Museum grounds, the Margaret Morton Center.
 Tune in to WPKN radio for live local music.
 Join the WPKN programmers and listeners for an evening of live concert at the Bijou Theatre, broadcast live by Wpkn Radio 89.5 fm.

-MMD-Bpt offerings include: Live lunchtime music, a happy hour live dance performance on a waterfront site, (location TBA,) choreographed and designed by Luis Antonio, and a concert at the Bijou theatre, broadcast live by WPKN radio, 89.5 fm… more to come!
+MMD-Bpt offerings include: Live lunchtime music, and a concert at the Bijou theatre, broadcast live by WPKN radio, 89.5 fm… more to come!

-12-1:30 pm-Lunchtime music in public places includes: Musical collage-compositions on guitar by Chris Cavaliere at Funchal Americana and funkish guitar jams and original songs by Popular covers by Billy Lopez-vocals & keyboards at the Margaret Morton Center, James Moss plays the Kalimba on the Broad St Steps, Nina Lesiga on ukulele, in front of the Barnum Museum.
+12-1:30 pm-Lunchtime music in public places includes: Musical collage-compositions on guitar by Chris Cavaliere at Funchal Americana and funkish guitar jams and original songs by Popular covers by Billy Lopez-vocals & keyboards at the Margaret Morton Center, James Moss plays the Kalimba on the Broad St Steps, Nina Lesiga on ukulele at Capt’s Cove,

 7:30-10:30pm- FREE Music Line-Up at the Bijou Theatre: WPKN radio, 89.5 fm will broadcast the performance live along with daylong Make Music Day broadcasts featuring live music performances and interviews.